Certifications That Pay Well and Offer Potential

 You may not realize how many options you have for jobs that only require a certificate.
 The reality is that, once you have completed one of the many quick certificate programs that are available, you will often receive additional on-the-job training in order to supplement what you have already learned in school.
 Opportunities can be found in almost anything from business and healthcare to criminal justice and media arts.

 So take a moment to explore a few of the best certificate programs below that can open you up to high-paying jobs that don't require a college degree.

 Bookkeeper—Take care of a business' or organization's basic accounting needs.
 Many bookkeeping certificate programs, or other relevant business programs, can be completed in a year or less.
 In that time, you can learn how to complete tasks related to payroll processing and computerized accounting.
 After obtaining some practical work experience, you may even choose to earn your Certified Bookkeeper designation through the American Institute of Professional Bookkeepers (AIPB).

 - Top pay—$61,650 or more

 Court Reporter—Record spoken words and gestures during court trials and other legal proceedings so that law professionals have accurate transcripts to refer to.
 Court reporting can be one of the best certificate programs that pay well.
-In fact, almost half of court reporters have no more than a post-secondary certificate.3 So if you want to enter this interesting field, then opt for a court reporting or related legal program to get you started.
+In fact, data from O*NET OnLine indicates that over 40 percent of court reporters have no more than a post-secondary certificate.
+So if you want to enter this interesting field, then opt for a court reporting or related legal program to get you started.